Search

 Siltronic's Q4 results exceeded expectations with 86 million euros in EBITDA and 372 million euros in revenue, outperforming analyst predictions.

-Without the recent closure of one of its 150mm wafer plants and the impact of the weak U.S. dollar, sales in 2026 would be on par with last year, Heckmeier said.
+Without the recent plant closure and impact from exchange rates, sales in 2026 would be on par with last year, Siltronic CEO Michael Heckmeier said in the press release.

 Investors are watching closely for signs that a prolonged downturn in chipmaking is easing, particularly in Europe, where markets dominated by automakers and industrial suppliers have been hit by weak demand and high costs in the years post-pandemic.